Top – en

 The most distinctive feature of Kawabata House from other cultural property buildings is its interiors.
 Between the villa for entertaining guests and the two comfortable storehouses always ready for occupancy (both Registered Tangible Cultural Properties), a perfect balance is maintained between the intrinsic charm of the cultural property building itself and the aesthetics of the rich cultural life accumulated by the owner.
 Only Kawabata House can provide such a spatial experience.
 The interior is repeatedly punctuated by various forms of Mariano Fortuny’s silk lamps, various birdcages, Western sofas placed in Japanese spaces, and the occasional handmade pieces made by the owner’s own hands (of such quality that one would not believe they were homemade).

 In the main house, which is the main living space, this attempt at interior design is even bolder in its expression.
 While maintaining the original structure of the building on one side, new walls were erected in the interior, with various openings in the thick walls at various points and the insertion of an open staircase on all sides.
 The result is an open and varied space that is exciting just to walk around in.
 The interior is a space that stimulats curiosity, with furniture, fabrics, color schemes, wall decorations, artwork, greenery and knick-knacks, all derived from a great deal of intelligence/wisdom/knowledge and passion.
-Most appealing are the paintings by Yoshiko Tsai that often catch the eye.
-Sometimes as art, sometimes as trompe l’oeil, these images are freely painted on walls, doors, pillars, chairs, cushions and other places.
-The interior and exterior of the main house reveal the personalities of the two owners, as if they were works of art created by geniuses with all their creativity.

 The tension between the owners and their cultural assets gives a strong sense of the Kawabata House as a living cultural assets, very different from the glass case exhibits of a museum.
 The home provides an alternative model for possibilities of maintaining and utilizing cultural resources.